Master of Public Health

 2

-The thesis track requires a more academically-focused research thesis (instead of the capstone project) to be completed before awarding the degree.
+The thesis track requires a more academically-focused research thesis (in addition to the capstone project) to be completed before awarding the degree.
 Those selecting the thesis option are required to successfully complete an oral defense of their research study.
 A successful thesis defense and approval for publication fulfill the comprehensive exams requirement for thesis students.
 Students must also maintain continuous enrollment in thesis courses until the thesis has been successfully completed.
 Please consult the Graduate Catalog for more details and visit with the Master of Public Health Graduate Coordinator for more information.

 Concentration Options